 Read Our latest Blog for "Whats New in Courchevel 2023/24"

 The big news is in Moriond (1650) where the long-awaited replacement Ariondaz gondola from the village to Bel Air will be in place for 2017/18.
 The old 6-person cabins will be rexchanged for new 8-seaters and it will be the first gondola in France to be lit both inside and out using power provided by on-board solar panels.
 It will carry 2400 people per hour, which will help to reduce queues forming and the ride time will be reduced from 12 minutes to seven.
 The journey back to the village will benefit from smart new snow cannon some of the extra 115 that will be installed in the Courchevel ski area for this season.
 A new 3km toboggan run has been built from top to bottom of the new gondola.
 It has eight underground tunnels and will be open every day and be floodlit until 7.30pm on Tuesdays and Thursdays.

 Further major investments in snowmaking are being made.
 The already impressive children s village is being further developed.
 As part of the Handiski scheme to make snowsports accessible to disabled people, a dedicated teaching area will be opened at Pralong, above 1850, with 12 specially qualified instructors.
 Work has started on erection of a replacement for the Arondiaz gondola out of 1650 (Moriond), but it won t be completed until next winter.

-- The rest of the Trois Vallées Impressive snowmaking and piste grooming, and a decent lift system
+- The rest of the Trois Vallees astounding snowmaking and piste grooming, and a good lift system

-- Partly wooded setting means you have options in bad weather Choice of four very different villages Some great restaurants and top-notch hotels and plenty of non-swanky options in lower villages
+- Partially wooded setting means you have options in bad weather Choice of four contrasting villages Some great restaurants and top-notch hotels and plenty of reasonable options in lower villages